saifakhtar09/Task-manger/README.md

 With its clean design and interactive functionality, this Task Manager simplifies task tracking and enhances productivity! 🚀

-git remote add origin https://github.com/your-username/your-repo.git Incase of ovelaping Cloumn updadte the css :
+git remote add origin https://github.com/your-username/your-repo.git

+ while adding more task in column overlaping updadte the css :

 .task-columns {
   display: flex;